lrdlc/github.io/_posts/2016-09-18-tatting-review.md

 * **Seed beads Myuki 15/0 in Luminous Ocean Blue:** Myuki seed beads are
   high-quality: their peculiarity is that all the beads are exactly equals in colors and shape.
 This makes the work very regular and precise, I highly recommend to use these kind of beads to give an high-end finish to your works.
-You can also use one size up if you like the beads to show up more. **Rating:5/5**
+You can also go up one size  if you like the beads to show up more. **Rating:5/5**

 * **Fire Polished faceted round beads 3mm Chalkwhite Blue Ceramic Look** I love